 Traders from as far as Mombasa, Kisumu and Nairobi have been trooping to the region to buy maize.
 Those interviewed said they were happy with the current market prices, adding they expect NCPB to buy the produce at Sh3,500 per bag.

 “It is a good beginning for us.
-The current market prices are encouraging compared to last year when we sold the commodity to traders at a throwaway price,” said Fredrick Rono, a farmer.
+The current market prices are encouraging compared to last year when we sold the commodity to traders at a throwaway price” said Fredrick Rono, a farmer.

-Mr Rono said they expect the Government to offer them between Sh3,500 and Sh3,600 per 90kg bag as an incentive for their efforts towards ensuring food security.
+Mr. Rono said they expect the Government to offer them between Sh3,500 and Sh3,600 per 90kg bag as an incentive for their efforts towards ensuring food security.

 “We are hopeful the Government will give us a better offer than the market price.
-Farmers are putting a lot of efforts to ensure the country produces enough food.
+Farmers are putting a lot of effort to ensure the country produces enough food.
 That is why we are expecting nothing less than Sh3,500 for a 90kg bag,” Rono said.

 The Strategic Food Reserve chairman Noah Wekesa has hinted the Government would soon announce its prices.

-Dr Wekesa, who spoke in Kiminini at the weekend, said the Government was studying market trends before it announces its offer.
+Dr. Wekesa, who spoke in Kiminini at the weekend, said the Government was studying market trends before it announces its offer.